 Customized services and celebrations of life

-At Olinger Crown Hill Mortuary, we believe every life should be well celebrated.
+At Olinger Funeral & Cremation - Crown Hill, we believe every life should be well celebrated.
 We customize each and every funeral or memorial by incorporating a favorite team (the Broncos are a popular choice), prized possessions (perhaps a mug from your loved one’s favorite brewery), photographs and more to create a service that won't soon be forgotten.

 From an over-the-top themed extravaganza with music, balloons and a catered reception to an intimate service with a video tribute to something else entirely, there are thousands of ways to celebrate a person’s life.
 How will you tell your loved one’s story?

-Thanks to the wide variety of chapel options at Olinger Crown Hill Mortuary, we can handle funeral and memorial services of many types and sizes.
-We have 6 distinct spaces to choose from.
-Within our funeral home, the traditional Chapel of Peace seats up to 150 friends and family members and has pew-style seating.
-A lounge suits small gatherings, and a reception center accommodates up to 100 guests for a catered event.
+With a wide variety of chapel options at Olinger Funeral & Cremation - Crown Hill, we can handle funeral and memorial services of all types and sizes.
+We have six distinct spaces to choose from.
+Within our funeral home, the newly renovated Chapel of Peace seats up to 200 guests and can be converted into a reception space.
+A lounge suits small gatherings and a reception center accommodates up to 100 guests for a catered event.

 Other areas include a veranda for small outdoor gatherings; the Cremation Garden Chapel, which can hold small ceremonies and has an ossuary; and the chapel in the Tower of Memories mausoleum, which can be used for committal services.